We are building on past investment to find better solutions to combat pest animals and weeds, to help protect Australia’s agriculture and environment.

 Delivered by: Centre for Invasive Species Solutions, partnering with CSIRO, Queensland Department of Agriculture and Fisheries, Agriculture Victoria, New South Wales Department of Primary Industries, Atlas of Living Australia and Wild Matters.

 This contract will address the gap in national priority setting for weed biocontrol.
-A national weed biocontrol RD&E Alliance will be established.
-A priority setting framework will be developed.
+A national weed biocontrol RD&E Alliance has been established.
+A priority setting framework has been developed.
 The Framework will be applied to produce a priority list of candidates for weed biocontrol.
 An estimate of costs to implement 5-year RD&E plans will be provided.
 All deliverables will be considered by the Environment and Invasives Committee.

 National Rabbit Disease Monitoring Program